Afraid To Commit: Are You Commitment Phobic?

 That argument or tactic is just another form of sidestepping the fundamental question: “Are you willing to formally commit to me for the long term or are you really commitment phobic?”

 Commitment can be defined by the couple any way they choose.
 It can mean making a statement to friends and family of the couple’s intentions, living together, engagement or marriage or even having a child together.
-Any of these clearly indicates a step up in commitment.

 The Fear of Commitment